 I have been curing meats at home for almost two years.
-My initial results were encouraging but then it all went downhill.
-The biggest problem was high humidity.
-I tried many ways to fix it but nothing really worked.
-About 4-5 months ago I made another change to my meat curing chamber.
+My initial results were encouraging, but then it all went downhill.
+The biggest problem was the high humidity.
+I tried many ways to fix it, but nothing worked.
+About 4-5 months ago, I made another change to my meat curing chamber.
 This change finally helped me start getting consistent and predictable results.
 I am now in charcuterie heaven!
 My curing frustrations are officially over.

 Building a meat curing chamber

 Building a meat curing chamber at home is ridiculously simple and will not break the bank.
 All you need is the three things listed below.

 - A full-size frost-free fridge ($60-$100 on Craigslist).